24-Hour Esophageal pH Test

-A thin, small tube with an acid sensing device on the tip is gently passed through your nose, down the esophagus ("food tube"), and positioned about 2 inches above the lower esophageal sphincter.
-The tube is secured to the side of your face with clear tape.
-The end of the tube exiting from your nose is attached to a portable recorder that is worn on your belt or over your shoulder.
+A thin, small tube with a device on the tip that senses acid is gently passed through your nose, down the esophagus, and positioned about two inches above the lower esophageal sphincter.
+The tube is fastened to the side of your face with clear tape.
+The end of the tube that comes out your nose is attached to a portable recorder that is worn on your belt or over your shoulder.
 The recorder has several buttons on it that you will press to mark certain events.
 A nurse will review the monitoring instructions with you.

 How do I prepare for the 24-hour esophageal pH test?

 - Seven days before the monitoring period, do not take proton pump inhibitors: Prilosec (omeprazole), Prevacid (lansoprazole), Aciphex (rabeprazole), Protonix (pantoprazole), Nexium (esomeprazole), Dexilant (dexlansoprazole).

 - Two days (48 hours) before the monitoring period, do not take the H2 blockers: Zantac (ranitidine), Tagamet (cimetidine), Pepcid (famotidine), Axid (nizatidine); or the promotility drug, Reglan (metoclopramide).

 - Six hours before the monitoring period, do not take antacids (such as Alka-Seltzer, Gaviscon, Maalox, Milk of Magnesia, Mylanta, Phillips, Riopan, Tums or any other brands)

 - Four to 6 hours before your appointment do not eat or drink

 Please note: Occasionally, your doctor may want you to continue taking a certain medication during the monitoring period to determine if it is effective.